insight-creative/hillestadheating.com/content/air-conditioning/air-conditioning-repair.md

 ## Common Signs You Need A/C Repair

-Don’t sweat through the summer—if your system is showing any of these warning signs, it’s time to call Hillestad:
+Don’t sweat through the summer.
+If your system is showing any of these warning signs, it’s time to call Hillestad:

 *	Warm or weak airflow from your vents